Mechanical ventilation can be

 Normal inspiration generates negative intrapleural pressure, which creates a pressure gradient between the atmosphere and the alveoli, resulting in air inflow.
 In mechanical ventilation, the pressure gradient results from increased (positive) pressure of the air source.

 Peak airway pressure is measured at the airway opening (Pao) and is routinely displayed by mechanical ventilators.
-It represents the total pressure needed to push a volume of gas into the lung and is composed of pressures resulting from inspiratory flow resistance (resistive pressure), the elastic recoil of the lung and chest wall (elastic pressure), and the alveolar pressure present at the beginning of the breath (positive end-expiratory pressure [PEEP]—see figure Components of airway pressure).
-Thus
+It represents the total pressure needed to push a volume of gas into the lung and is composed of pressures resulting from inspiratory flow resistance (resistive pressure), the elastic recoil of the lung and chest wall (elastic pressure), and the alveolar pressure present at the beginning of the breath (positive end-expiratory pressure [PEEP]—see figure Components of airway pressure Components of airway pressure during mechanical ventilation, illustrated by an inspiratory-hold maneuver ).
+Thus,

 Resistive pressure is the product of circuit resistance and airflow.
 In the mechanically ventilated patient, resistance to airflow occurs in the ventilator circuit, the endotracheal tube, and, most importantly, the patient’s airways.
 (NOTE: Even when these factors are constant, an increase in airflow increases resistive pressure.)